humdrum-tools/old-website/_sources/guide/guide01.txt

 Reprise
 -------

-In this chapter we have seen that Humdrum consists of two parts: (1) a representation *syntax* that is similar to tables in a spread-sheet, and (2) a set of utilities or *tools* that manipulate Humdrum data in various ways.
+In this chapter we have seen that Humdrum consists of two parts:

+1. a representation *syntax* that is similar to tables in a spread-sheet
+2. a set of utilities or *tools* that manipulate Humdrum data in various ways.

 The tools carry out operations such as displaying, performing, searching, counting, editing, transforming, extracting, linking, classifying, labelling and comparing.
 The tools can be linked together to carry out a wide variety